joshuaabrookuk/joshuaabrookuk/README.md

 <div><p><i>The skills and processes practised at Makers include </i></p></div>

-* Following the TDD process, I write robust code that grows from simplicity, giving me a solid footing for any new project, language or framework, such as our first group project in Rails using Rspec and Capybara.
+* Following the TDD process, I wrote robust code that grows from simplicity, giving me a solid footing for any new project, language or framework, such as our first group project in Rails using Rspec and Capybara.
-* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the project, from Node components to entire classes.
+* Keeping code DRY means I can share readable, refactored, clear, clean code with other developers working on the project, from Node components to entier classes.
-* Adhering to Agile processes means that I am efficient and effective, the rigid structure of which aided communications during our first group project in JavaScript.
+* Adhering to Agile processes means that I am efficient and effective, the rigid structure of which aided communications and relations during our first group project in JavaScript.
-* I can learn Independently and stick to my schedule to grow successfully, as demonstrated throughout the Makers Bootcamp and in my projects post Bootcamp
+* I can learn independently and stick to my schedule to grow successfully, as demonstrated throughout the Makers Bootcamp and in my projects post Bootcamp
 * Experienced in Pair programming and Mobbing which involved cross-functional collaboration to get the team on the same page, helping build stronger connections and processes.
 This also built up my confidence.
-* Utilize effective Debugging process ‘Tighten loop & Get visibility’, which was very effective when working with new frameworks and languages especially Javascript and Node
+* I utilise the effective Debugging process ‘Tighten loop & Get visibility’, which was very effective when working with new frameworks and languages especially Node and a framework like React.
-* Studying and graduating during lockdown has instilled me with the skills and ability to be able to work successfully from a remote position, time management, discipline and has most importantly made me a more effective communicator.
-* Studying and graduating during lockdown has instilled me with the skills and ability to be able to work successfully from a remote position, time management, discipline and has most importantly made me a more effective communicator.
+* Studying and graduating during lockdown has instilled me with the skills and ability to be able to work successfully from a remote position.
+It has also improved my time management, discipline and has most importantly made me a more effective communicator.

 <br>

 ## Skills

 ### Teamwork
 I value above all else my ability to thrive in teamwork, communication is the key to successful teamwork.
 During Makers group projects we used Agile principles to coordinate and plan our project schedule and day-to-day responsibilities.
-As my confidence grew I took to the role of Leader and Scrum-master (think of these as Captain and manager of a football team), eager to face the challenge, delegating time and prioritizing team resources in order to reach deadlines.
-I believe that a happy team is a successful team.
-I take care of myself and reach out to others in need, utilizing my emotional intelligence.
+As my confidence grew I took to the role of Leader and Scrum-master eager to face the challenge, delegating tasks and prioritizing team resources to reach deadlines on time.

-### Learner
+### Efficient Learner

-Acknowledgement of my abilities takes a level of self-awareness.
-New programming languages and concepts are seldom quick or straightforward to learn, in the beginning a lot of trial and error is involved.
-Defining myself as a learner is a bit of a superpower.
-I acknowledge the fact that processes need to be followed and working deliberately and intentionally, from a base of understanding building up my knowledge.
+Early on in my journey, I was exposed to many new languages and concept that were seldom quick or straightforward to learn, however, though practice and process I can find similarity in patterns and concepts, getting me up to speed quickly with any unfamiliar tech or language.
+With TTD for example, I acknowledge that processes need to be followed, working deliberately and intentionally, from a base of understanding.
 While working remotely I have become much more resourceful.
-I know where to go and who to ask for help and as a result I move through blockages and focus on learning faster.
+I know where to go and who to ask for help, as a result, I move through blockages and focus on the big picture faster.

 ### Problem Solver

-It used to be that when I got stuck on a problem I would either obsessed and obsessed some more or give up but Makers has transformed my problem-solving abilities, transforming me into a much more effective problem solver.
+It used to be that when I got stuck on a problem I would obsess until I found a solution or gave up trying, however, Makers has transformed my problem-solving abilities, turning me into a much more effective problem solver.
 I have cultivated a healthy mindset and strategies when I do get stuck.
-Now I approach problems with the same focus and dedication while allowing myself to breath and knowing when to step away.
-Always taking steps forward, despite how small.
+Now I approach problems with the same focus and dedication while allowing myself to breath and knowing when to step away or ask for guidance always taking steps forward, despite how small.

 <br>